 - Maharajah Jungle Trek: Another self guided walking tour.
 This one is in Asia.
 The architecture is beautiful.
 Tigers are the highlight of Maharajah Jungle Trek.

-- Expedition Everest: Expedition Everest is perhaps the most popular ride in the Animal Kingdom.
-It is a roller coaster but like all Disney attractions it has a story.
+- Expedition Everest: Expedition Everest was once a contender for the most popular ride in the Animal Kingdom but has been upstaged by Flight of Passage in Pandora-The World of Avatar.
+It is still a great ride and one of my personal favorites.
+Expedition Everest is a roller coaster but like all Disney attractions it has a story.
 Guests are invited to climb Mount Everest.
 Unfortunately that climb is interrupted by the mysterious yeti.
 He, evidently, is not happy to share his home with strangers.
 An excellent ride.
 This coasters most unique feature is that it starts as a forward coaster but then becomes a backwards coaster for part of the ride.
 Then it returns to being a forward coaster.
 Do not miss Expedition Everest unless you hate coasters.

 - Upcountry: Not many food choices here, only chips and pretzels.
 The main offering are margaritas.
 There are also non-alcoholic options available.